AirdroperUA/AirOS-docs/content/integrations/hardware/required/power-sensor/index.md

 top = false
 +++

 A power sensing module provides analog current and voltage sensing to an autopilot onboard the vehicle.
-ArduSub supports various modules in the firmware and when properly set, QGroundControl will give visual indications of battery level and current consumption.
+ArduPlane, ArduRover, ArduSub supports various modules in the firmware and when properly set, QGroundControl will give visual indications of battery level and current consumption.

 ## Recommended Power Sensing Modules